larigens/coffeebr/README.md

 ## Description

 ```
-This web application is an aid, designed to help keep track of our learning throughout the bootcamp.
+This web application is an aid, designed to help me keep track of all my notes.
-It is also a way to indicate everything we have learned and recognize our progress.
+It is also a way to indicate everything I have learned and recognize my progress.
 ```

 ## Installation